Integrated-Quantum-Photonics-Group/special_issue_software_framework_qm/README.md

    docker run --rm my-python-app

-   The code as it is written in main.py is executed.
+   Note: To automatically abort the code after the state is displayed when using Docker, ensure the following lines are uncommented in main.py:

+   import os
+   os._exit(0)